 Danielle Zerr, MD, MPH

-Interim Division Chief, Professor of Pediatrics, University of Washington School of Medicine, Seattle Children’s, Affiliate Investigator at the Fred Hutchinson Cancer Research Center, Medical Director of Infection Prevention at Seattle Children’s Hospital.
+Division Chief and Professor of Pediatric Infectious Diseases, University of Washington School of Medicine; Affiliate Investigator, Fred Hutchinson Cancer Research Center; Medical Director of Infection Prevention, Seattle Children’s Hospital.

-Dr. Zerr’s research has focused on two main areas: (1) Defining the epidemiology of viral pathogens in healthy children and immunocompromised hosts and (2) describing the epidemiology and defining prevention strategies for healthcare-associated infections.
-Recent work includes studies investigating the epidemiology of human herpesvirus 6 (HHV-6) in hematopoietic stem cell transplant recipients.
-This work has involved the application of neuropsychiatric and neuropsychological tools in order to better understand the impact HHV-6 has on the central nervous system in these patients.
-In addition, Dr. Zerr collaborates with Dr. Weissman in investigating the molecular epidemiology of broad-spectrum beta-lactam resistance in pediatric Enterobacteriaceae infections.
+Dr. Zerr’s research has focused on two main areas: (1) Defining the epidemiology of viral pathogens in healthy children and immunocompromised hosts and (2) describing the epidemiology and defining effective prevention strategies for healthcare-associated infections, Dr. Zerr collaborates with Dr. Weissman in investigating the molecular epidemiology of broad-spectrum beta-lactam resistance in pediatric Enterobacteriaceae infections.
 Currently, they lead a multi-center surveillance study that will result in integrative analyses of patient characteristics, bacterial phylogenetics, and molecular resistance mechanisms in order to better target prevention strategies.
+Dr. Zerr also leads a trial through Children’s Oncology Group to determine whether bathing with chlorhexidine gluconate reduced central line-associated bloodstream infections in children with cancer.
 She collaborates with Drs.
 Corey, Boeckh, Englund, and Weissman.

 The overall goal of our training programs is to train individuals for careers in academic pediatrics who will be skilled investigators and clinical subspecialists.
 Clinical training is intensive during the first year; our institutions have large patient bases, providing a rich clinical exposure over the six-twelve months of intensive clinical training.
 Subsequent years are devoted primarily to investigation, with clinics at sufficient frequency to develop a longitudinal perspective on patient management and to maintain clinical skills.